eon01/SaltStackCheatSheet/README.md

 # SaltStackCheatSheet

-This is a part from "SaltStack For DevOps" : https://leanpub.com/saltstackfordevops/
+This code is a part from "SaltStack For DevOps" Book : https://leanpub.com/saltstackfordevops/

 ## Installing SaltStack - Ubuntu 14.*